William Duguid Geddes: Life

 Geddes was born in Glass, Aberdeenshire, to Jane Mcconnachie and John Geddes.
 Both his father and grandfather were successful farmers.
 William's three sisters Jane, Margaret and Charlotte went to live at Dresden, Germany where they became leading feminist academics at the university.
 One of his brothers was a judge at Bengal, made a lot of money in the United States, and bought a house in central London, where he entertained High Society.

-William was educated at Elgin Academy and university and King's College, University of Aberdeen, and was parish schoolmaster at Gamrie in his early career.
-In 1853, he was appointed rector of Aberdeen Grammar School, and in 1860 he was appointed professor of Greek at the University of Aberdeen.
+Geddes was educated at Elgin Academy and university and King's College, Aberdeen, and was parish schoolmaster at Gamrie in his early career.
+In 1853, he was appointed rector of Aberdeen Grammar School.
+From 1855, he was Professor of Greek at King's College, and when King's College merged with Marischal College to form the modern University of Aberdeen in 1860 he was appointed as Professor of Greek at the united university.
+In 1885, following the death of William Robinson Pirie, Geddes was appointed Principal of the University of Aberdeen.

-On the death of the Rev. Dr. Pirie in 1885, Geddes was appointed principal of the (united) University.
 It is chiefly as a teacher that Geddes is remembered, and in his enthusiastic and successful efforts to raise the standard of Greek at the Scottish universities he has been compared with the humanists of the Renaissance.
 Amongst other works he was the author of A Greek Grammar (1855; 17th edition, 1883; new and revised edition, 1893); a meritorious edition of the Phaedo of Plato (2nd ed., 1885); and The Problem of the Homeric Poems (1878), in which, while supporting Grote's view that the Iliad consisted of an original Achilles with insertions or additions by later hands, he maintains that these insertions are due to the author of the Odyssey.

 Professor Richard Claverhouse Jebb referred to him as "one of the finest scholars in the country" with particular reference to his translation of Flosculi Graeci Boreales first published in 1882.
 Musa Latina was written by Aberdonian, Arthur Johnstone, physician at the Stuart Courts of James I and Charles I. the city area was renowned as the most Catholic and Episcopalian in the Lowlands, but also the most flourishing in the post-renaissance arts in the whole of Scotland.
 The cultural centre lent writers to an academic and scholastic revival in early seventeenth century Aberdeenshire.
 "A singularly cultured group of individuals, that no area in the British Isles... could match when they appeared", wrote Geddes in his translation of Johnston's Latin and Greek work.

-Already by 1860, Geddes was Professor of the Chair of Ancient Greek when King's College merged with Marischal to form the basis for the modern university.
 Geddes was one of the most instrumental scholars in promoting the academic excellence of the combined fusion of the two schools in Aberdeen.
-He continued to serve as a professor.
-In 1876, he was created LL.D. of the University of Edinburgh, Litt.D. of the University of Dublin in 1893; and his contribution was fully acknowledged when he was knighted in 1892.
+In 1876, he was created LL.D. of the University of Edinburgh, Litt.D. of Trinity College Dublin in 1893; and his contribution was fully acknowledged when he was knighted in 1892.

 He died at Chanonry Lodge in Old Aberdeen, on 9 February 1900.
 He is buried nearby in the churchyard of St Machar's Cathedral.
 The grave lies east of the church.